viebel/blog.klipse.tech/_posts/2016-09-16-combinatorics-riddle.md

 # Elegant or brute force

-Maybe, you were a math genius and you are able to find the elegant solution to this riddle and to prove mathematically that your solution is correct.
+Maybe, you are a math genius and you are able to find the elegant solution to this riddle and to prove mathematically that your solution is correct.

 It's not my case, so we are going to go with a brute force algorithm with a couple of lines of  `clojure` code.